FrankasProjects/cloud-native-reliability-deployment/Deployment/BaselineArchitecture/readme.md

 ### Cleanup

 In order to delete the application, as well as the terraform cluster conduct:
-1. `` kubectl delete -f  filename.yaml ``.
+1. `` kubectl delete -f  TeaStore\teastore-alb.yaml `` or `` kubectl delete -f  TeaStore\teastore-nlb.yaml ``.
 This removes the TeaStore from the cluster.
 2. ``Terraform destroy`` confirm with ``yes``.
 This may take up to 20 min.

-### Access

-1. via kubectl: get information about cluster and services via: ``kubectl get all -n teastore-namespace``
-2. get endpoint via: ``kubectl get ingress/ingress-teastore -n teastore-namespace``.
-External IP of teastore-webui is reachable via the internet (after provisioning the services the load balancer takes a couple of minutes to spin up and become active (up to 10 minutes)).

-### Cleanup

-In order to delete the application, as well as the terraform cluster conduct:
-1. `` kubectl delete -f {$pathto}teastore-alb.yaml ``.
-This removes the TeaStore from the cluster.
-2. ``Terraform destroy`` confirm with ``yes``.
-This may take up to 20 min. todo terraform state ist

 **NOTE**
 If the application is not removed via ``kubectl delete`` before ``terraform destroy`` is called, Terraform is not able to delete all resources.
-The teastore.yaml creates a resource of type load balancer which is connected to subnets within the VPC but not managed by terraform.
+The teastore.yaml triggers the creation of a resource of type load balancer which is connected to subnets within the VPC but not managed by terraform.
 Terraform will be unable to remove the subnets and the load balancer has to be removed via the console.

 [1] https://github.com/DescartesResearch/TeaStore